Description of business

 A very high proportion of the Group’s current revenues is generated from recurring annual licenses and support fees for the provision of the CTM™ platform.
 Many of the Group’s larger customers also require additional paid-for integrations and enhancements, which the Group has built as configurable options within the main product, retaining full ownership of any new IP developed.
 For most new customers, there is also an implementation programme, which includes configuration of the platform to the customer’s requirements (or inheritance of standard templates already set up), and training for users at different levels in the customer organisation.
 The Group also provides technical and operational support to customers and their end users.

-The Group’s sales team is led by Thomas Beergrehn, Chief Executive, with one full-time salesperson operating in Denmark and one part-time salesperson in Norway.
-Both of the Group’s dedicated salesmen have strong solution sales backgrounds and proven track records.
-The Group utilises sales and distribution partners in some Member States, such as The Netherlands, Norway and France.
+The Group’s sales team is led by Thomas Beergrehn, Chief Executive, with one sales manager in Denmark, one in the UK, one based in Sweden, and one part time in Norway.
+The Group’s dedicated salesmen have strong solution sales backgrounds and proven track records.
+The Group also employs sales staff for bid management and telesales.
+The Group utilises sales and distribution partners in some Member States, such as the Netherlands, Norway and France.
 The Group has offices and employees in London, Stockholm, Tallinn and Roskilde and a further employee in Oslo.

 eu-supply.com svenska AB (“Svenska AB”), the precursor to the current Group, was founded by among others, Thomas Beergrehn, the Group’s Chief Executive, in May 1999 focusing on the provision of e-auction management for contractors, builders and property developers and the public sector.